platformsh/platformsh-docs/src/configuration/services/rabbitmq.md

 # RabbitMQ (Message Queue service)

-A high throughput message queue, great for multi-app!

 RabbitMQ is an open source message broker software (sometimes called message-oriented middleware) that implements the Advanced Message Queuing Protocol (AMQP).

+See the [RabbitMQ documentation](http://www.rabbitmq.com/documentation.html) for more information.

 ## Supported versions